 In [9] there is a much lower level of heterogeneity of uploading bandwidth distribution among peers while the authors used the same data set [3] in order to model the network latencies between peers for their experiments but with a population of 409 peers.
 Their architecture becomes unstable when the video playback rate exceeds 90% of the average available uploading bandwidth.
 Our system also achieves better setup time than the one reported which is more than 5 seconds.

 Finally, [12]uses high levels of bandwidth over provisioning with a video playback rate of around 55%-60% with setup time that vary significantly between 2 and 10 seconds among the participating nodes.
-More detailed comparisons between our work and other systems can be found in [17].

 6. Conclusions